snabbdom/snabbdom/README.md

 ### The dataset module ###

-Allows you set set custom data attributes (`data-*`) on DOM elements.
+Allows you to set custom data attributes (`data-*`) on DOM elements.
 These can then be accessed with the [HTMLElement.dataset](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset) property.

 ```javascript
 h('button', {dataset: {action: 'reset'}}, 'Reset');